Question asked by a first-year law student-

 A, B and C, all three are liable for murder as well as of criminal conspiracy under Section 120B of IPC.
 They can not take defence under Section 81 as the doctrine of necessity says, smaller harm can be caused to avoid big harm.
 But this is not so in this case.
 It is purely a murder.

 Each individual life was equivalent to that of another.
-You may refer to the case of R vs. Dudley and Stephens, 1884, in which it was clearly said that necessity is not a defense to a charge of murder.
+You may refer to the case of R vs. Dudley and Stephens, 1884, in which it clearly says that necessity is not a defense to a charge of murder.

 The doctrine of necessity must be carefully dealt with, else need would open the door to many excuses.
 It was, for this reason, it was not admitted in the case of Dudley and Stephens.
 They were held guilty of murder.